Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 `Required`

-- This property is the name of the gamerule that is displayed to players in game.
+- This property is the name of the gamerule.

 ```yml
 name: Example